If you may be in a position to have an inappropriate marriage annulled in Alabama, you should consult a knowledgeable lawyer.

 Contact an Alabama Annulment Lawyer Today

-At Leigh Daniel Family Law, our compassionate marriage annulment attorneys in Alabama will listen to your needs, determine along with you the most positive outcome for you, and work toward your goals.
-With more than two decades of experience, our family law attorneys offer personalized, one-on-one attention to people who turn to us for assistance.
+At the law firm Leigh Daniel Family Law, our compassionate marriage annulment attorneys in Alabama will listen to your needs, determine along with you the most positive outcome for you, and work toward your goals.
+With more than two decades of experience, our annulment lawyer offers personalized, one-on-one attention to people who turn to us for assistance.
 We can guide you through the Alabama family law court system.

 Our responsive legal team prides itself on answering client calls and emails within 24 hours (or sooner).
 We encourage you to ask questions to make sure you understand how the decisions we will help you realize will affect your future.